-In the following script, any mail from "idiot@example.edu" is thrown 011t.
+In the following script, any mail from "idiot@example.com" is thrown out.

 '''

-Example: if header :contains ["from"] ["idiot@example.edu"] {
+Example: if header :contains ["from"] ["idiot@example.com"] {

 discard;

 }

 '''

 While an important part of this language, "discard" has the potential to create serious problems for users: Students who leave themselves logged in to an unattended machine in a public computer lab may find their script changed to just "discard".
 In order to protect users in this situation (along with similar situations), implementations MAY keep messages destroyed by a script for an indefinite period, and MAY disallow scripts that throw out all mail.